 Lawyers often need to use persuasive skills in their work — convincing a judge or jury with an argument, persuading another party in a contract negotiation, convincing a client to pursue a realistic path.
 Yet when it comes to marketing, many resort to indistinguishable promises or generalizations.
 They say they are “accessible,” “responsive,” “experienced” or, my personal favorite, “provide quality services in a cost-effective manner.”

-You can do many things to make your marketing messages more believable, whether in your bio, a proposal or a pitch for business.
+You can do many things to make your marketing messages more believable, whether in your bio, a marketing proposal or a pitch for business.
 Here are four ideas to consider.

 1. Show, don’t tell.
 Remember the old saying “A picture is worth a thousand words”?
 It’s true.
 It’s one thing to say something.
 It’s another to show it.
 How can this be done in marketing?